 HTML - srcset Attribute

-The srcset is an HTML attribute that is used to specify the URL of an image to use in different situations.
-And this attribute applies within the <source> element.
+HTML srcset attribute is used to specify the URL of an image to use in different situations like smaller screen devices.

-In other words, we can say that the scrset attribute is useful to represent the different images, which depend on the different screen sizes.
+In other words, we can say that the scrset attribute is useful to represent the different images, which depend on different screen sizes.
+If we wants to render different images based on the screen sizes of the devices we can use this tag.

 Syntax